mozilla-services/screenshots/docs/METRICS.md

 #### Summary

 Continuing to create shots indicates overall value to the user.
 Sharing and revisiting confirm that the value is actually obtained (it's possible to fantasize that you *would* find value in a shot, while never actually realizing that value).
-Lastly, evidence that people find Screenshots attractive when they see a shot, or that people would refer each other to Screenshots, indicates potential for organic growth.
+Lastly, evidence that people find Firefox Screenshots attractive when they see a shot, or that people would refer each other to use Firefox Screenshots, indicates potential for organic growth.

 We do not collect Net Promoter Score.

 ### Usage Metrics

-This information is intended to help us make Screenshots better.
+This information is intended to help us make Firefox Screenshots better.

 We record an event stream of interaction with the add-on and website.
 The events: